Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps mushrooms are popular in traditional Chinese medicine for their invigorating and energy-enhancing qualities.

-If you’re an athlete though, it’s possible that you won’t experience the energy-enhancing benefits from cordyceps mushrooms.
+While there are promising results for the elderly, it’s possible that you won’t experience the energy-enhancing benefits from cordyceps mushrooms if you’re an athlete.

 Cordyceps & Reishi for energy

-Women can benefit from taking a cordyceps mushroom supplement to benefit from its energy-enhancing properties, without having to rely on more caffeine.
+Women can benefit from taking a cordyceps mushroom supplement to provide energy-enhancing properties, without having to rely on more caffeine.

 Cordyceps Can Help with Libido

 The mechanism for the aphrodisiac activity of cordyceps mushrooms remains unclear.
-One possibility is that its ability to support testosterone production could benefit women, especially those undergoing perimenopause and menopause (23).
-While it may seem counterintuitive, recent studies actually show that adding testosterone to hormonal therapy in women can improve their sexual function, including boosting their sexual desire (24).
+One possibility is that its ability to support testosterone production could benefit women, especially those undergoing perimenopause and menopause [23].

 shop cordyceps